Do Rationalists Dream of Electric Art?

 That matters because AI governance discourse does not merely optimize policy variables.
 It also carries assumptions about which domains deserve preservation, public reasoning, and institutional care.
 A regime that rarely encounters art, and that most easily recognizes the forms already native to text-heavy online communities, may remain internally coherent while still narrowing the cultural objects it can treat as publicly consequential.

 The comparative valuation grammar module sharpens that concern in a narrower but more defensible way than the original ontology promised.
 The cleanest current comparative difference is how AI enters the frame.
 The second is what the discourse takes to be the thing being valued.
 Those are not trivial additions to a scarcity paper.
-They move DRDEA from “art is rare here” to a stronger claim: alignment-adjacent and arts-critical discourse are rival elite regimes of judgment under relocated scarcity.
+They move DRDEA from “art is rare here” to a stronger claim: alignment-adjacent and arts-critical discourse are two historically distinct evaluative institutions operating under relocated scarcity.6

 Counterarguments